Shopify/theme-check/CONTRIBUTING.md

 ## Creating a new "Check"

-Run `bundle exec rake "new_check[MyNewCheckName]"` to generate all the files requires to create a new check.
+Run `bundle exec rake "new_check[MyNewCheckName]"` to generate all the files required to create a new check.

-Add the new check to `config/default.yml` to enable it.
-If the check is configurable, the `initialize` argument name and default values should also be duplicated inside `config/default.yml`.
+Check the [Check API](/docs/api/check.md) for how to implement a check.
+Also take a look at other checks in [lib/theme_check/checks](/lib/theme_check/checks).

+We done implementing your check, add it to `config/default.yml` to enable it:

 ```yaml
 MyNewCheckName: